LlamaEdge step-by-step

 Step 3: Download a portable chatbot app

-Next, you need an application that can load the model and provide an UI to interact with the model.
+Next, you need an application that can load the model and provide a UI to interact with the model.
 The LlamaEdge CLI chat app is a lightweight and cross-platform Wasm app that works on any device you might have.
 Just download the compiled binary app.

 curl -LO https://github.com/second-state/LlamaEdge/releases/latest/download/llama-chat.wasm